 - Medications.
 Medications may help your family member calm down, relax, and to sleep better.

 - Medical care.
 If the abuse caused a medical condition to worsen or caused a new medical problem, your family member could need other medical treatments and medication to treat his illnesses.

 Do you suspect a loved one is a victim of emotional abuse at a nursing home?
-The experienced elder abuse and neglect attorneys at Brauns Law are here to assist you in stopping the abuse and obtaining the compensation for the emotional trauma he suffered.
+The experienced elder abuse and neglect attorneys at Brauns Law, PC are here to assist you in stopping the abuse and obtaining the compensation for the emotional trauma he suffered.
 Fill out our online form or call our office today to schedule your free, no-obligation consultation.